ticdat/ticdat/examples/expert_section/opl/oil_blend/readme.txt

 An expected use of the ticdat.opl_run functionality would be to add Python connectivity to pre-existing OPL projects.
-In order to streamline this process, its important to simplify the extent to which the current .mod file needs to edited in order to communicate with ticdat.
+In order to streamline this process, its important to simplify the extent to which the current .mod file needs to be edited in order to communicate with ticdat.
 The TicDatFactory.opl_prepend attribute anticipates this concern by giving you the ability to prepend a short string onto the names of the data structures created by the auto-generated .mod files.
 This allows you to define the input and solution schemas with whatever table names